-The ETG is headquartered in Nuremberg, Germany, but also has offices in Japan, China, Korea, and Austin, TX.
+The ETG is headquartered in Nuremberg, Germany, but also has offices in Japan, China, Korea and Austin, TX.

 The ETG works with the International Electrotechnical Commission (IEC), specifically serving as a liaison for the digital communications working group.
-The partnership has led to standardization throughout the EtherCAT protocol’s history.
+The partnership has led to standardization throughout the protocol’s history.

-The IEC fieldbus standards IEC 61158 and IEC 61784-2 both include EtherCAT as of 2007.
-EtherCAT is also included in the ISO 15745-4 published standard.
+The IEC fieldbus standards IEC 61158 and IEC 61784-2 both include EtherCAT at the time this page was written.
+The protocol was also included in the ISO 15745-4 published standard.

 The fundamental principle of EtherCAT is pass-through reading.
-Pass through reading means that messages are not destined for a single node and consumed by that node.
+Pass-through reading means that messages are not destined for a single node and consumed by that node.
 Instead, messages are transmitted to the following node in a string as they are processed.
 Input data to a node is read as the message is processed and output data is inserted in the message to the next node.

 An EtherCAT network can be compared to a railway where each station can off-load and re-load train cars while the train moves through the station.